simblechris/loopback-next/docs/site/Context.md

 (especially an extension point) to keep track of other artifacts (extensions).
 For example, the `RestServer` needs to know routes contributed by `controller` classes or other handlers.
 Such routes can be added or removed after the `RestServer` starts.
-For example, a controller can be added even after the application starts and it causes a new route to be bound into the application context.
-Ideally, the `RestServer` should be able to pick the new route without restarting.
+When a controller is added after the application starts, new routes are bound into the application context.
+Ideally, the `RestServer` should be able to pick up these new routes without restarting.

 To support the dynamic tracking of such artifacts registered within a context chain, we introduce `ContextEventListener` interface and `ContextView` class